-Office of Learning and Teaching Grants and Fellowships
+Office for Learning and Teaching Grants and Fellowships

-- Please note that partner applications also require a letter of support from the DVC(E).
+- Note that partner applications also require a letter of support from the DVC(E).

 Making an application